Accommodation / housing

 Please note that the period of rent equals the period of your education in the first year.
 If you want to arrive a few days earlier, please ask the local SSH office by mail whether it is possible to rent your room a few days earlier.

-Alternatives: At home in Groningen
+Private accommodation: At home in Groningen

 Want to live with friends or on your own?
 There are several alternatives to SSH where you can find private accommodation.
 You can find a room with commercial agencies or private landlords around Groningen.
 Rents and agency costs of both commercial agencies and private landlords can be high.
 Remain critical, visit the room beforehand and always read your contract carefully!
 Alternatively, there are numerous websites which offer student rooms.